How To Bind Off Knitting For Total Beginners (Cast Off)

 You can knit the knit stitches and purl the purl stitches, just as you were working in the main pattern instructions.

-When you cast off the stitches you do so with whatever stitch you were using.
+When you cast off the stitches you do so with whatever stitch you are using.

 how-to-cast-off-knitting